 While 68% of patients with microlithiasis were stone-free, 32% of patients with stone size larger than 3 mm were stone-free at the last visit (p=0.000).
 In patients with microlithiasis, the rate of renal stone disappearance at the last ultrasound was 61.1% in those receiving medical treatment and 76.6% in those not receiving medical treatment (p=0.032).
-In patients with stone size larger than 3 mm, the rate of stone detection at the last ultrasound was lower in the group receiving medical treatment (52.4% vs. 64.3%, p=0.293).
+In patients with stone size larger than 3 mm, the rate of stone detection at the last ultrasound was lower in the group receiving medical treatment compared to the group not receiving medical treatment (52.4% vs. 64.3%, p=0.293).